-The UW Oshkosh canine is not trained or used for drug detection, suspect apprehension or crowd control.
+The addition of K9 Skyler helps take our emergency management efforts on the UW Oshkosh campus to the next level.
+K9 Skylar canine is not trained or used for drug detection, suspect apprehension or crowd control.

 The steady growth of the number of campus events paired with limitations in availability with other comparable service dogs in the region from other agencies prompted the university’s acquisition of the police dog.
 Skylar will be an asset in sweeps of buildings prior to events and if there ever is a concern once an event is underway.
 While the public police department does have drug-finding dogs, Skylar is the first working dog of her kind in Oshkosh.